Conservation

 Some organizations in Canada that have been working on monarch conservation issues in Canada include (but are not limited to):

 - How can I fund my monarch project?
+Where can I find free or low-cost milkweeds and nectar plants?

-- Also keep in mind that restoring habitat for monarchs has many co-benefits.
+Also keep in mind that restoring habitat for monarchs has many co-benefits.
 Leverage other funding opportunities that prioritize migratory bird habitat, water quality, or another conservation initiative.
 If you recognize and make connections to multiple species and environmental benefits, you will broaden your opportunities to support a habitat restoration project, even if your primary goal is monarch conservation.
-Search to find conservation minded funding opportunities through trusts, foundations, or other entities.
+Search to find conservation-minded funding opportunities through trusts, foundations, or other entities.